antonioconselheiro/omeglestr/CONTRIBUTE.md

  * The library version;
  * If at all possible, an *isolated* way to reproduce the behavior;
  * The behavior you expect to see, and the actual behavior;
+ * By pressing F12 you can find some usefull logs that can be attached to the issue;
  * You can include images and gif in the issue.

 #### Do not create a duplicate issue
-[Search the existing issues](https://github.com/antonioconselheiro/omegle-nostr/search?type=Issues) before logging a new one.
+[Search the existing issues](https://github.com/antonioconselheiro/omeglestr/search?type=Issues) before logging a new one.

 Some search tips:
  * *Don't* restrict your search to only open issues.
 An issue with a title similar to yours may have been closed as a duplicate of one with a less-findable title.